oddstr13/cc-require/README.md

 Download and installation
 -------------------------
-Resource pack can be downloaded from the [Bitbucket download section][link:cc-require downloads].
+Resource pack can be downloaded from the [release section][link:cc-require downloads].
 Put the downloaded zip into the directory `resourcepacks/`, innside your minecraft directory, creating it if needed.